-Whole school approaches The universal offer to all pupils and young people Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all pupils and young people The school works in partnership with all parents and carers; their views and opinions are valued and listened to.
+Whole school approaches The universal offer to all pupils and young people Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers; their views and opinions are valued and listened to.
 Parents/Carers are included on the Governing Body, There is a Parent, Teacher Group (PTA) which all parents and members of the community can join.
 Parents are invited to 'Meet the Teacher' meetings at the beginning of each year.
 The school website is regularly updated with news and information for all parents/carers.
 The parents and carers of all pupils are invited to attend two parents' evenings and receive written reports once a year.
 Parents are informed if their child is placed on the Register and, as a result, receive additional support.
-Parent are able to contract the SENDCO at any time to arrange a meeting to discuss concerns Parents and pupils are invited to attend annual reviews and IPP meetings as part of the APDR cycle.
+Parent are able to contact the SENDCO at any time to arrange a meeting to discuss concerns Parents and pupils are invited to attend annual reviews and IPM meetings as part of the APDR cycle.
 Parent/Carer views are an integral part of all SEN reviews.
 Parents/Carers are invited to attend relevant SEN training as appropriate.
 Parents attend and their views are sought as part of the Team Around the Child (TAC) process.